 Life is full of miracles.
 You are not alone.

 ¹ I wasn’t born with a silver spoon in my mouth, and I finished my university education by scholarship.
 As a school teacher in Taiwan, I got almost 3 months school holidays, Summer & Winter vacation,every year.
 In order to support my traveling, besides daytime teaching job, I had part-time job in the evening teaching Adults’ Hatha Yoga and Mandarin Chinese to Taiwanese and New Immigrants in the week as well as teaching Kids’ Yoga, Yoga Drawing courses every Saturday morning.
-My dream of being a globetrotter and growing up within motivate me saving up and working hard.
+My dream of being a globetrotter and growing up within motivated me saving up and working hard.